(Updated May 21, 2020)

-While many markets are still in the middle of this global pandemic, there are some early signs that our consumer habits will be forever changed by COVID-19.
-Three critical accelerators intersect with the six consumer thresholds and will fast track long-term behavioral shifts.
+As more markets begin to emerge from lockdowns, there are some early signs that our consumer habits will be forever changed by COVID-19.
+Three critical accelerators will fast track long-term behavioral shifts.
 We’ve identified a few ways businesses can prepare for shifting consumer demands as markets move through the six thresholds.

 Emphasize Quality and Efficacy

 Throughout the thresholds, consumers will be seeking greater assurance that the products they buy are free of risk and of the highest quality when it comes to safety standards and efficacy, particularly with respect to cleaning products, antiseptics and food items.
 In the short term, this intensified demand from consumers will require manufacturers, retailers and other related industry players to clearly communicate why their products and supply chains should be trusted.
 In the longer term, and dependent on the eventual scale and impact that COVID-19 has on consumer markets, it may speed up a re-think on how shoppers evaluate purchases and the benefits that they see as the key factors to consider.

 More than ever, shoppers want to understand the supply chain, with complete transparency from farm to factory to distribution, and they want details of the measures being taken to assure their safety.
 Promoting a product’s local origins could help manufacturers and retailers assuage some consumer concerns.
 A Nielsen survey on disloyalty last year found that global consumers report being heavily swayed by origin: 11% of global consumers said they only bought products manufactured in their country while an additional 54% “mostly” bought local products.